MySQL NDB Cluster 8.0 Release Notes

 parameter to 0 on all data nodes or in the [ndbd

-section of the cluster's global configuration
+default] section of the cluster's global configuration

-file (config.ini
+file (config.ini).

 ndb_restore also now detects a multi-threaded backup and automatically attempts to restore it in parallel.
 It is also possible to restore backups taken in parallel to a previous version of NDB Cluster by slightly modifying the usual restore procedure.